xzel23/utility/README.md

 - JavaFX: added logging of warnings when exceptions are thrown during runLater() and runAndWait()
 - JavaFX: RichText rendering
 - added AutoLock class
+- small fixes and improvements
+- many fixes and additions to both JavaFX and Swing rendering

 ### 15.1.2